 When creating the endpoints, enter the new user credentials.

-Steps to enable permission level at the destination:
+These are the steps to enable the permissions level at the destination.

 -